AVAPS Users Group Meeting - April 2025

 Photo: Holger Vömel

-Hurricanes are among the most dangerous and destructive weather phenomena impacting communities along all eastern and southern coastlines.
-They require close monitoring and detailed observations to be able to provide early and accurate predictions of their expected strength and their location of landfall.
-Aircraft launched dropsondes are one of the most important observing systems, which are carried into storms by hurricane hunter aircraft and released to provide information about the vertical structure of the temperature, humidity, and winds and they accurately report the surface pressure in the eye of a storm.
+Hurricanes are some of the most dangerous and destructive weather phenomena, threatening communities along the eastern and southern coastlines of the US.
+They require close monitoring and detailed observations to provide early and accurate predictions of a storm's expected strength and landfall location.
+One of the most valuable and important tools for collecting these observations are aircraft-launched dropsondes.
+Carried into storms by NOAA and U.S. Air Force Hurricane Hunter aircraft, these small instruments provide essential information about the vertical structure of temperature, humidity, and provide especially accurate readings of surface pressure in the eye of a storm.

 Dropsonde